Spencerley/tech257-azure-linux/intro_to_linux/managing_file_permissions.md

 - The owner (tcboony) has full permissions on keeprunning.sh.
 - The staff group can read and execute the file, but cannot modify it.
 - Others have no access to the file.

+# Linux - Research managing file permissions using numeric values
+## What numeric values are assigned to each permission?
+- Read = 4 Write = 2 Execute = 1

+- What can you with the values assign read + write permissions?
+  - 6

+- What value would assign read, write and execute permissions?
+  - 7

+- What value would assign read and execute permissions?
+  - 5

+## Often, a file or directory's mode/permissions are represented by 3 numbers.
+What do you think 644 would mean?
+- Each number represents the permissions assigned to each entity

+- 6 = Read and Write --> User
+- 4 = Read --> Group
+- 4 = Read --> Other

+# Linux - Research changing file permissions

+## What command changes file permissions?
+- chmod

+## To change permissions on a file what must the end user be?
+(2 answers)
+- The owner of that file and have the Write permission

+## Give examples of some different ways/syntaxes to set permissions on a new file (named testfile.txt) to:
+1. Set User to read, Group to read + write + execute, and Other to read and write only:

+- chmod u=r,g=rwx,o=rw testfile.txt
+- chmod 764 testfile.txt

+2. Add execute permissions (to all entities)

+- chmod u=x,g=x,o=x testfile.txt
+- chmod +x testfile.txt
+- chmod a+x testfile.txt

+3. Take write permissions away from Group

+- chmod g-w testfile.txt

+4. Use numeric values to give read + write access to User, read access to Group, and no access to Other.

+- chmod 640 testfile.txt